Introduction

 used.
 Fortunately, Sony incorporated Video8 and

-(not all), so it is possible to use a D8 camcorder to
+all), so it is possible to use a D8 camcorder to play

-The only sure-fire way that I am aware of to
+The only sure-fire way to determine the tape format

-camcorder, you download the manual to verify that it
+you download the manual to verify that it can 1/play

 NTSC or PAL?